Omesh2004/Omesh2004/README.md

 - 👨‍💻 Hackathon junkie | Open-source explorer | Big on tech that makes noise (AI, blockchain, quantum—yes, all the buzzwords).
 - Currently exploring various fields like Open Source ML and blockchain.I feel you should atleast know the basics of every field and be a master in any one of them.

-When I’m not staring at VS Code, I’m probably smashing forehands at a table tennis match,Gym workout, rewatching Interstellar, or going down a tech rabbit hole on YouTube.
+When I’m not staring at VS Code, I’m probably smashing forehands at a table tennis match,Gym workout, rewatching Interstellar, or Watching Netflix.
 Let’s connect!
 I’m always up for collabs, crazy project ideas, or just geeking out over tech.

-> ⚡ Scroll down to see what I’ve been building — powered by curiosity, caffeine, and a pinch of chaos.
+> ⚡ Scroll down to see what I’ve been building — powered by curiosity, caffeine,a pinch of chaos and also sacrificing my sleep.

 📫 **Say hi**
 [GitHub](https://github.com/Omesh2004) • [LinkedIn]([https://linkedin.com/in/OmeshMehta](https://www.linkedin.com/in/omesh-mehta-551080298/?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=android_app))